-Before giving you an ERP technologies list, it is very important to understand the typical structure of ERP systems.
-In a real life, enterprise resource planning solutions consist of dozens of connected application, databases, modules, APIs etc. However, as any applications, they can be viewed as a structure built of the database, backend or server part and the frontend or the user interface:
+Before giving you an introduction to ERP technologies, it is very important to understand the typical structure of ERP systems.
+In real life, enterprise resource planning solutions consist of dozens of connected applications, databases, modules, APIs, etc. However, as any application, they can be viewed as a structure built of the database, backend or server part, and the frontend or the user interface:

 - Database – it is where the data about the assets (like the number of products in the warehouse etc) is stored.

-- Backend – the engine that performs the operations in the system according to the users’ request, for example, make a request for the database to make a list of the products and goods on the particular warehouse and render it to the user.
+- Backend – the engine that performs the operations in the system according to the users’ request; for example, make a request for the database to make a list of the products and goods in the particular warehouse and render it to the user.

 Those are the very simplified explanation of the ERP components from the software architecture perspective.
-In this article, we will use them as the criteria for listing of the technologies in ERP systems to show their role and exhibit their value for the business intelligence software as a whole.
+In this article, we will use them as the criteria for listing the types of ERP technologies to show their role and exhibit their value for the business intelligence software as a whole.